 Now let’s say you bought a Maserati GranTurismo last year for $160,000 and at that time purchased an insurance policy with an agreed value of $160,000 for your car.
 If your car is involved in an accident today leaving it totaled, the insurance company would have to pay $160,000 for the car even though it is now a year old.

-In the two scenarios above, the second option clearly makes the most sense financially and for peace of mind.
+In the two scenarios above, the second option provides far greater financial protection for your investment.
 Regardless of what terrible event occurs leaving you unexpectedly without a car, you will at least find some comfort in knowing in advance exactly how much your insurance will be paying.

 Maserati Insurance – Other Important Information

 - Different physical damage deductibles are available.
-The higher your deductible, the lower your premium.
+The higher your deductible, the lower your premium usually is.

 - Asking your agent about policy restrictions and warranties beforehand will help you find a program suitable for your needs.

-- Your agent should be in a good relationship with insurance company underwriters.
+- It is helpful if your insurance agent has a good relationship with insurance company underwriters.